SFU-Archives/atom-guidelines-processing-resources/resources/description-template.md

 `Michael Fellman was Professor Emeritus in the Department of History at Simon Fraser University, best-known for his work on nineteenth-century American history and the American Civil War period.
 Fellman taught at SFU from 1969 to 2008.
 He passed away on June 11, 2012 at age 69.`

-Include the following elements in fuller narrative:
+Include the following elements for the fuller narrative:
 - Name(s) [birth, death, marriage, children]
 - Place of residence
 - Education